JeremiahKaren/35percent.github.io/_posts/2020-02-21-heygate-final-chapter-and-chance-for-southwark-to-redeem-itself.md

 Lendlease's application for 424 new homes (15 social rent) in this final phase is now set to be approved by the Council's planning committee on [Monday](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=119&MId=6403&Ver=4).

 If approved without a viability review it will seal an increase in the number of new homes beyond that [approved by Southwark's planning committee back in 2013](http://moderngov.southwark.gov.uk/documents/s34476/Report.pdf), without any increase in the number of affordable homes.
-This will [result](http://35percent.org/img/epark92socialrent.jpg) in 2,689 homes (220 more than approved in 2013) of which 92 will be social rent.
+This will [result](http://35percent.org/img/epark92socialrent.jpg) in a total of 2,689 homes (220 more than approved in 2013) of which 92 will be social rent.

 ![](http://35percent.org/img/12AP1092extracts.png)
 *Extract from the [2013 Outline application Committee report](http://moderngov.southwark.gov.uk/documents/s34476/Report.pdf)*